View selection in multi-view stacking: Choosing the meta-learner

 \subsection{Software}

 All simulations are performed in R (version 3.4.0) \citep{R} on a high-performance computing cluster running Ubuntu (version 14.04.6 LTS) with Open Grid Scheduler/Grid Engine (version 2011.11p1).
 All pseudo-random number generation is performed using the Mersenne Twister \citep{mersenne_twister}, R's default algorithm.
 The training of the base-learners, and the generation of cross-validated predictions is performed using an early development version of package \texttt{mvs} \citep{mvs}.
-Optimization of the nonnegative ridge, elastic net, and lasso, are fitted using coordinate descent through the package \texttt{glmnet} 1.9-8 \citep{glmnet}.
+Optimization of the nonnegative ridge, elastic net, and lasso is performed using coordinate descent through the package \texttt{glmnet} 1.9-8 \citep{glmnet}.
 Nonnegativity constraints are implemented by setting a coefficient to zero if it becomes negative during the update cycle \citep{glmnet, statlearn_sparsity}.
 To select the tuning parameter $\lambda$, a sequence of 100 candidate values of $\lambda$ is adaptively chosen by the software \citep{glmnet}.
 In particular, the 100 candidate values are decreasing on a log scale from $\lambda_{\text{max}}$ to $\lambda_{\text{min}}$, where $\lambda_{\text{max}}$ is the smallest value such that the entire coefficient vector is zero, and $\lambda_{\text{min}} = \epsilon\lambda_{\text{max}}$, with $\epsilon = 10^{-4}$.
 The value of $\lambda$ is then selected by minimizing the 10-fold cross-validation error.
 For the nonnegative elastic net we set $\alpha = 0.5$.
 We choose to fix the value of $\alpha$ at 0.5 rather than tune it so that we can compare the performance of the equal mixture of the two penalties with using only an $L_1$ or only an $L_2$ penalty.
 The code used for fitting the nonnegative adaptive lasso is also based on \texttt{glmnet}, were we use 10-fold cross-validation to select both $\lambda$ and $\gamma$.
 For $\gamma$ we consider the possible values $\{ 0.5, 1, 2\}$, for each of which we fit a path of 100 candidate values for $\lambda$.
 We then choose the combination of $\gamma$ and $\lambda$ which has the lowest cross-validation error.